 Rising Sun Lodge #39 was instituted on June 13, 1822 by dispensation of the Most Worshipful Joshua Darling, Grand Master of the Grand Lodge of New Hampshire, as the 39th Masonic lodge in the State.
 The town was originally known as Dunstable, having separated from Dunstable, MA.
-Dunstable was small, having one store, several inns, and a few saw mills.
+At the time, Dunstable was a small settlement, having one store, several inns, and a few saw mills.

 The first lodge meetings were held in the private residence of John Hunt.
 Lodge meetings moved to other buildings as Nashua grew; notably The Nashua Literary Institution, the Hunt Building, and the Nutt Building.
 In 1889, Rising Sun, along with other Masonic bodies raised capital to build the current Masonic Temple.

 Rising Sun Lodge has had many prominent members, including doctors, bankers, railroad presidents, postmasters, five judges, seventeen mayors, state representatives, a state attorney-general, and a governor.